jekyll/minima/_posts/2019-09-18-john-samuel-raja.md

 ---
 layout: post
+title: Talk by economist and journalist John Samuel Raja.
 ---

 > Talk by John Samuel Raja, economist and journalist.
 > Part of guest lectures for DE-705 Interactive data visualization.

 ### How India Lives
+John Samuel Raja's startup working in the space of making public data available to everyone.

 #### The Problem
 Public data exists, but few people use it to make decisions because :